-- Current legislation (these are summarised within Working Together to Safeguard Children: statutory framework) - Statutory, national, and local guidance this includes: - Working Together to Safeguard Children (2018), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools. - Keeping Children Safe in Education (2021) is statutory guidance issued by the Department for Education which all schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Teacher Standards 2012 set out that teachers, including Headteachers, should safeguard children's well-being and maintain public trust in the teaching profession as part of their professional duties - Guide to the Children's Homes Regulations including the quality Standards (April 2015) sets out the responsibility of the registered manager in meeting the standards which include the protection of children standard (regulation 12)

-- The Independent Schools Standards: Guidance to Independent Schools (April 2019) and Independent Schools Standards: Advice for Independent Schools (September 2019) - National Minimum Standards for Residential Special Schools, Boarding Schools and 14-18 Colleges providing accommodation and Academies 16-19 - Other specific guidance and advice issued by the Department for Education (DfE) in relation to the wider safeguarding agency, e.g. COVID-19, behaviour, health and safety, bullying, e-safety and medical needs - Local Guidance from the Local Safeguarding Partnership: Information on arrangements can be found on the North Somerset Safeguarding Children Partnership Website - Government guidance in relation to: - COVID19: The full collection is available on the government website.
-Sidcot School have created an addendum to this document to reflect changes made during lockdown or in the event of a further lockdown, accessible in Appendix F (COVID-19 school closures arrangements for Child Protection and Safeguarding at Sidcot School) and via the school's intranet
+- Current legislation (these are summarised within Working Together to Safeguard Children: statutory framework) - Statutory, national, and local guidance this includes: - Working Together to Safeguard Children (2018), which sets out the multiagency working arrangements to safeguard and promote the welfare of children and young people and protect them from harm; in addition, it sets out the statutory roles and responsibilities of schools. - Keeping Children Safe in Education (2023) is statutory guidance issued by the Department for Education which all schools and colleges must have regard to when carrying out their duties to safeguard and promote the welfare of children. - Teacher Standards 2012 (updated Dec 2021) set out that teachers, including Headteachers, should safeguard children's well-being and maintain public trust in the teaching profession as part of their professional duties - Guide to the Children's Homes Regulations including the quality Standards (April 2015) sets out the responsibility of the registered manager in meeting the standards which include the protection of children (standard regulation 12) - The Independent Schools Standards: Guidance to Independent Schools (April 2019) and Independent Schools Standards: Advice for Independent Schools (September 2019) - National Minimum Standards for Residential Special Schools, Boarding Schools and 14-18 Colleges providing accommodation and Academies 16-19, updated September 2022 - Other specific guidance and advice issued by the Department for Education (DfE) in relation to the wider safeguarding agency, e.g. behaviour, health and safety, bullying, e-safety and medical needs and during school closures - Local Guidance from the Local Safeguarding Partnership: Information on arrangements can be found on the North Somerset Safeguarding Children Partnership Website at this link: https://nsscp.co.uk/